Semistable refined Vafa-Witten invariants: Refined pairs invariants

-Comparing with \eqref{eq:symmetrized-pullback-k-class} and using that $R^{>0}\Hom_X(\cO_X(-k), E) = 0$, this is evidently the same K-theory class as the (dual of a shift of the) obstruction theory obtained from symmetrized pullback, and therefore induces the same $\hat\cO^\vir$. \end{remark}
+This computation clearly also works over families.
+Comparing with \eqref{eq:symmetrized-pullback-k-class}, and using the fact that $R^{>0}\Hom_X(\cO_X(-k), E) = 0$, this is the same K-theory class as the (dual of a shift of the) obstruction theory obtained from symmetrized pullback, and therefore induces the same $\hat\cO^\vir$. \end{remark}

 \begin{proposition}[{\cite[Proposition 5.5]{Thomas2020}}] If $\alpha$ has no strictly semistables, then \eqref{eq:semistable-VW-invariant} becomes

 The projection $\Pi_\alpha\colon \fN^{Q(k),\sst}_{\alpha,1} \to \fN^\sst_\alpha$ is a $\bP^{\lambda_k(\alpha)-1}$-bundle, and $\VW_\alpha(t)$ is given by \eqref{eq:stable-VW-invariant}. \end{proposition}